-The Table XX shows that mean intercepts differed significantly from zero for all phases except the (1) pre-teaching phase.
+Table XX shows that mean intercepts differed significantly from zero for all phases except the (1) pre-teaching phase.
 On average, the mean slopes were negative for all phases but the (1) pre-teaching phase, which means that the subjects’ mean HR increased over the course of the (1) pre-teaching phase.
 By contrast, the participants’ mean HR decreased in the later course of the study.
 The mean slope was significantly different from zero for the first three phases.

 Fig. XX shows the linear estimation for standardized mean HR for the five different phases.
 The trend of the entire course of HR can also be represented in this Fig. XX.
 We see a strong slope in the (1) pre-teaching phase and a decrease in the following phases.
 In the (4) interview and (5) end phase there is hardly any slope left.